EQT

 New employee hires and employee turnover

-401-1
+GRI 401-1

-• Feedback from exit interviews
+• Feedback from exit interviews;

-• Annual employee engagement surveys
+• Annual employee engagement surveys;

-• Internal feedback provided by our workforce through our digital work environment
+• Internal feedback provided by our workforce through our digital work environment;

-• Turnover rate
+• Turnover rate;

-• Internal assessments of diverse representation
+• Internal assessments of diverse representation;

-• Internal assessments of compensation and benefit plans
+• Internal assessments of compensation and benefit plans;

-• External employee ratings and reviews
+• External employee ratings and reviews.

 We also leverage succession planning to identify and mitigate human capital risks.
 Our management team reviews these evaluations and may adjust current programs or develop plans to address any areas of concerns that arise.
-With respect to our executive team, our Board of Directors, together with the Management Development and Compensation Committee of the Board, annually reviews our succession planning for each of our executive officers, including our Chief Executive Officer.
+With respect to our executive team, our Board, together with the Management Development and Compensation Committee of the Board, annually reviews our succession planning for each of our executive officers, including our Chief Executive Officer.

 New Hires